ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 - **Attestation Proof**: A proof which consists of some number of signatures from a pre-agreed upon set of chain attestors.

-- **Cannon Fault Proof**: A fault proof where challenges are evaluated using an on-chain game which is guaranteed to result in a truthful outcome, given economic rationality assumptions.
+- **Cannon Fault Proof**: A fault proof where challenges are evaluated using an onchain game which is guaranteed to result in a truthful outcome, given economic rationality assumptions.

 - **Chain**: A state [transition system](https://en.wikipedia.org/wiki/Transition_system)—consisting of an initial state, a state transition function, and a list of inputs (transactions)—which is cryptographically committed to and can be independently replicated with commodity computer hardware and internet connection.